cbodtorf/angular-two-quickstart/README.md

 - Our Tour of Heroes now displays a list of selectable heroes
 - We added the ability to select a hero and show the hero’s details
 - We learned how to use the built-in directives ngIf and ngFor in a component’s template

+### 3. Multiple Components
+- We created a reusable component
+- We learned how to make a component accept input
+- We learned to declare the application directives we need in an Angular module.
+We list the directives in the NgModule decorator's declarations array.
+- We learned to bind a parent component to a child component.